hkwu/Rock-Paper-Scissors/README.md

 Rock-Paper-Scissors
 =====
 A game to test basic Python knowledge.
+Converted into an executable with py2exe.